Workers' Compensation Insurance

 - Option Five.
 This plan is available to employers with minimum annual premiums of $25,000.
 It allows employers to negotiate for both a minimum and maximum premium.
 In addition, an employer may negotiate a plan that includes other lines of insurance, such as automobile and general liability.

 - The Large Risk Alternative Rating Option.
 This plan is the most common and is for employers with at least $100,000 in estimated annual premiums (or $350,000 for all states where they operate).
-Policyholders and insurance companies may negotiate retro factors under this plan.
-This plan cannot be negotiated to include other lines of insurance.
+Policyholders and insurance companies may negotiate retrospective factors under this plan.
+This plan can’t be negotiated to include other lines of insurance.

 Insurance companies are required to calculate experience modifiers and most contract with third parties.
 Experience rating rewards employers with losses that are less than expected and penalizes those with losses that are greater than expected.